John Sandford (poet): Works

 He obtained a reputation as a writer of Latin verse; John Lane reckoned him on a level with Samuel Daniel, describing them jointly as the "two swans" of Somerset, and John Davies of Hereford eulogised him in a sonnet.
 Sandford's earliest publication, 'Appolinis et Mvsarum Eὐκτικὰ Eἰδύλλια in Serenissimae Reginae Elizabethae ... adventum,' Oxford, 1592, describes in Latin verse the banquet given by the president and fellows of Magdalen to Queen Elizabeth's retinue on the occasion of her visit to Oxford on 22 September 1592.
 Other verses by Sandford are In obitum clar.
 Herois Domini Arthuri Greij,'in a funeral sermon by Thomas Sparke, 1593; In Funebria nob. et praest. equitis D. Henrici Vnton,' 1596, in Academiae Oxoniensis funebre officium in mort.
 Eliz.
 Reginae, Oxford, 1603; and commendatory poems in Latin before John Davies's Microcosmos, 1603, Thomas Winter's translation of Du Bartas, pts. i. and ii.
 (1603), and Thomas Godwin's Romanae Historiae Anthologia, 1614.

 Sandford also published on his own account at Oxford God's Arrow of the Pestilence, a sermon never preached (1604), and grammars of French, Latin, and Italian, to which he afterwards added one of Spanish.
 The first three were entitled respectively, Le Guichet Francois, sive Janicvla et Brevis Introductio ad Linguam Gallicam, Oxford, 1604; A briefe extract of the former Latin Grammar, done into English for the easier instruction of the Learner, Oxford, 1605, (dedicated to William, son of Arthur, lord Grey de Wilton); A Grammar, or Introdvction to the Italian Tongue, Oxford, 1605, containing a poem, Sur l'Autheur, by Jean More. e prepared 'Προπύλαιον, or Entrance to the Spanish Tongue ' (London, 1611; 2nd edit.
 1633), for the use of ambassador Digby's party.
-It was dedicated to William Langton, President of Madgalen, and among the embassy using it was James Mabbe.
+It was dedicated to William Langton, President of Magdalen, and among the embassy using it was James Mabbe.